Your first appointment

 If you're receiving a physical therapy your therapist may need to stretch, massage or examine the affected area.
 This can be tricky to do through clothing so it will help if you're ready to remove clothing in order to allow your therapist to assess you properly and if your clothing covers the limb or area of your body to be treated.
 Please be assured that your dignity will be protected at all times.

-Neither Counselling or Alexander Technique sessions will require you to remove clothing, but you will benefit more from your session if you are wear clothes in which you feel comfortable.
+Alexander Technique sessions will also require you to remove clothing, but you will benefit more from your session if you are wear clothes in which you feel comfortable.